 5 reasons to establish your business in Dordrecht Inland Seaport:

-The port of Dordrecht lies adjacent to the city of Dordrecht itself.
-As a result, urban facilities like shopping centres, filling stations, conference centres and training locations, restaurants and other catering establishments are all at close hand.
-With a population of nearly 120,000, the city offers a large, highly-motivated workforce close to your business location.
-Shipbuilding and the maritime industry have always played an important role in this region.
-Some 4,000 people are already employed in the port.
-Every day, they travel to work by bike, car, scooter or public transport.
-Employees who live farther away can commute to the port by train, bus or car.
+The Port of Dordrecht is located next to the city of Dordrecht.
+This means that city provisions such as shopping centres, petrol stations, meeting and training locations, restaurants and other catering establishments are close by.
+With almost 120,000 residents, a large, motivated labour pool is available in the immediate vicinity.
+Shipbuilding and the maritime industry have always played an important role in the region.
+Some 4,000 people already work in the port.
+They go to work every day by bike, car, scooter or public transport.
+Personnel from outside the city can reach the port by train and bus or by car.